About Doug Wojcik

-From 2005 to 2012, Wojcik led the University of Tulsa men’s basketball program and became the all‐time winningest head coach in program history with 140 career wins, surpassing legendary coaches Clarence Iba (137) and Nolan Richardson (119).
+From 2005 to 2012, Wojcik led the University of Tulsa men’s basketball program and became the all‐time winningest coach in program history with 140 career wins, surpassing legendary coaches Clarence Iba (137) and Nolan Richardson (119).
 He held a career winning percentage of 60 percent and averaged 20 wins per season with the Golden Hurricane.

 In his seven years at Tulsa, Wojcik took a nine‐win squad before his arrival and posted four consecutive 20‐win seasons, including back‐to‐back 25‐win campaigns, advanced to the championship game of the Conference USA Tournament in 2008 and 2009, won the inaugural College Basketball Invitational title in 2008, and received two NIT at-large bids in 2009 and 2010.

 During his tenure, Tulsa was one of C‐USA's top defensive teams and ranked among the top defenses in the country.
 Wojcik developed three future NBA players in Ben Uzoh, Jerome Jordan and Jordan Clarkson (2015 NBA All‐Rookie First Team and 2021 NBA Sixth Man of the Year), as well as Conference USA leading scorer Justin Hurtt.
 He also recruited four of the top 10 all-time leading scorers in Tulsa history in Uzoh (No. 3), James Woodard (No. 4), Hurtt (No. 8) and Jerome Jordan (No. 10).

 Wojcik has spent over 20 years as an assistant at the U.S. Naval Academy, Notre Dame, North Carolina, Michigan State, Gonzaga and East Carolina.
 He spent two seasons at Michigan State under Hall of Famer Tom Izzo before his appointment at Tulsa.
 Wojcik was instrumental in MSU’s run to the 2005 NCAA Final Four.
-MSU finished the season with a 26‐7 record and a 13‐3 Big Ten Conference mark.